ashwinbhola/ashwinbhola.github.io/_posts/2025-06-27-comm-protocols.md

 One thing worth noting: SSE **doesn’t support binary payloads**, so it’s not ideal for streaming large or complex data formats.
 For use cases like that, WebSockets might be a better fit.

-Sidenote: While SSE works well over `HTTP/1.1`, it doesn’t play nicely with `HTTP/2` due to its **multiplexing behavior**, which can interfere with the real-time delivery of event streams.
+> 📝 Note: While SSE works well over `HTTP/1.1`, it doesn’t play nicely with `HTTP/2` due to its **multiplexing behavior**, which can interfere with the real-time delivery of event streams.
 As for `HTTP/3`, it’s built on QUIC (which uses UDP), whereas SSE relies on a single, ordered, long-lived TCP connection.
 For now, sticking with `HTTP/1.1` remains the most reliable choice for SSE.

 ### Practical Considerations for SSE
 1. **Scaling**: If you're running multiple server instances, an event intended for multiple clients might not reach them if they’re connected to a different instances.
 To solve this, tools like Redis Pub/Sub, Kafka, or message queues are commonly used to fan out events across servers